pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/aws/deploy-stack.md

 {{< console-note >}}

-Now that your bucket has been provisioned, let's modify the bucket to host a static website.
+Now that your bucket has been provisioned, let's make a few modifications to the program.

 {{< get-started-stepper >}}